๐ŸงพZero-Knowledge KYC

 • Verifier: The service requiring compliance from the user.
 It defines the requirements, the user has to prove with a ZKP and verifies it in a smart contract before giving the user access.

 • Fraud investigation consortium: Set of legal authorities and institutions that can investigate fraud cases in a multi-sig like way if the zkZYC requires it for compliance.
-This process is explained in detail here: Fraud investigation process
+This process is explained in detail here: Galactica Investigation Module

 • Galactica blockchain: Data registry for settling and verifying zkKYC in a decentralized and trust-less manner.